QR Code Scams in Houston, Texas

 Latest quishing news, scam reports, and protection tips for Houston residents (population 2.3 million)

-Houston was one of the first cities where the FBI identified fraudulent QR codes on parking meters.
+Houston was one of the first cities where the FBI identified fraudulent QR codes on parking meters in 2022.
 The city's sprawling metro area and growing tech sector continue to attract QR code scammers.

 Below you'll find the latest news about QR code scams and quishing attacks affecting Houston.
 Stay informed and scan any QR code with susQR before you click — it's free.